 Depending on the role, your work experience may take place indoors or outdoors.
 You could be based on a construction site, in a workshop, at a client’s premises, in an office environment or across a mix of all of these.

-Your employer should give you an induction and ensure you’re aware of health and safety procedures before you start.
+Your work experience employer should give you an induction and ensure you’re aware of health and safety procedures before you start.
 If necessary, they’ll provide you with personal protective equipment (PPE) to wear at work.

 Once your work experience is over, the company providing the opportunity may recommend you apply for a vacancy in their company or they might be able to give you a reference to help you gain a job elsewhere.